 It’s not just the wasted space documents take up that can be a nuisance.
 Under the Data Protection Act, you’re legally required to destroy your documents after their retention period has expired.
 According to the law, “Personal data processed for any purpose or purposes shall not be kept for longer than is necessary for that purpose or purposes.”
 Failure to comply can result in criminal prosecution or monetary penalties of up to £500,000.
 Be sure to include destruction dates in your record retention schedules.

 While recycling is important some corporate recycling programs create information security risks.
 When employees make the mistake of recycling sensitive documents instead of destroying them, it leaves your the data vulnerable.
-Fortunately, a secure document destruction service, like that offered by PHS Datashred offers a solution for destroying and recycling your information.
+Fortunately, a secure document destruction service, like that offered by Restore Datashred offers a solution for destroying and recycling your information.
 Your paper files are destroyed beyond recognition and all shredded material is responsibly recycled.

 Even when “deleted” your data can still be accessed by knowledgeable criminals.
-The best way to combat this is by using a professional media destruction service, like PHS Datashred, to physically destroy redundant IT equipment and data storage devices such as:
+The best way to combat this is by using a professional media destruction service, like Restore Datashred, to physically destroy redundant IT equipment and data storage devices such as:

 Once destroyed, a professional destruction service will shred your IT assets into tiny particles and dispose of all electronic waste in accordance with the Waste Electrical and Electronic Equipment Directive (WEEE Directive).

 It’s easy to forget but branded items (uniforms, promotional goods etc.)which are not properly disposed of, can leave your business vulnerable to fraud or theft just like confidential data can.
 These items should also be securely and completely destroyed.
 With a turnkey professional document destruction solution, any items that run the risk of being counterfeited and/or misused are destroyed alongside your paper and electronic records.
-To find out more about PHS Datashred’s branded product disposal service.
+To find out more about Restore Datashred’s branded product disposal service.

 Your company has to prove it has destroyed information in accordance with The Data Protection Act, so don’t make the mistake of not documenting your disposal practices.
 A professional document shredding and information destruction provider issues a Certificate of Destruction each time your information is destroyed, so you always have legal proof of the time and date of disposal.